FUN FACT: Glacier melt water when other runs are going dry.

 DESCRIPTION: This run is characterized by several class III rapids formed by bedrock features and boulders through a nice canyon section.
 This canyon starts just downstream of the Douglas Fir Campground.
 As you reach Glacier Creek approximately 1.5 miles into the run the river spreads out across broad gravel bars.
 The rapids loose their punch but its still a beautiful river.
-If you're here mainly for the rapids in the canyon section then you can use the access point at the next Highway 542 Bridge as your take-out (the 4.5 mile run), or if you wish to continue through more class II gravel bar rapids (the full 8 mile run) then continue on to the milepost 27 access.
-Stay alert for logs on this run as it is not uncommon to have them completely blocking the channel.
+If you're here mainly for the rapids in the canyon section then you can exit the river at Gallop Creek and make your way up the trail to the town of Glacier.
+Most continue on downstream to the access point at Warnick Bridge where Highway 542 Bridge crosses the river (the 4.5 mile run), and enjoy a couple class II rapids and opportunities to explore the fossil beds on river right.
+Continuing on past Warnick Bridge the river opens up into a wider valley with some spectacular views of Mt.
+Baker and more class II.
+The take-out for the full 8 mile run is in the vicinity of milepost 27 (see access notes below).
+Stay alert for logs on this lower segment of the run as it is not uncommon to have them completely blocking the channel.

-The next potential access is at the Highway 542 Warnick Bridge at mile 30.9.
-Parking near the bridge is limited but there is some shoulder space a short distance from the bridge.
-A good option is to pull out at mile 30.7 where there is a small parking area off the road on downstream river right.
-A gate prevents vehicles from driving on the old railroad grade (owned by the County) but you can hike back up towards the bridge where a good eddy and beach on the downstream river right side of the bridge provides good access.
-These lands along river right are owned by Whatcom Land Trust.
-Some have also secured permission to access the river through the private land on river left.
+The next potential access is at the Highway 542 Warnick Bridge.
+Parking near the bridge is limited but Whatcom County owns a small parking area at mile 30.7.
+A gate prevents vehicles from driving on the old railroad grade (owned by the County and part of the Bay to Baker Trail that is under development) but you can hike upstream towards the bridge where a good eddy and beach on the downstream river right side of the bridge provides good access.

-For those who wish to access the river at the end of the canyon section the best access is Bourne St. located at mile 33.2 in Glacier.
-You can take this street down towards the river and an access trail downstream of the confluence where Gallop Creek joins the North Fork Nooksack.
+For those who wish to access the river at the end of the canyon section the best access is Vaughn Ave located at mile 33.3 in Glacier.
+You can take this street one block north, turn right on Forest Street, and park in front of the Forest Service house.
+If you walk 100 yards east beyond the Forest Service house at the corner of Vaughn Ave. and Forest Street you will see an access trail headed north along the west bank of Gallop Creek that is a 1/4 mile hike to the confluence where Gallop Creek joins the North Fork Nooksack.
 This is the preferred access during the most sensitive time of salmon spawning (mid August to mid October) and paddlers are requested to use this access during that time which avoids the best salmon habitat located in lower gradient sections downstream.